phatblat/Outlets/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

+Or run `pod try Outlets` from the command line.

 ## Getting Started

 Here is an example of using Outlets with Quick and Nimble: